getzlab/getzlab.github.io/team/_posts/1970-01-01-wiseman-sam.md

 image: /assets/images/team/Sam_Wiseman.jpeg
 alum: false
 ---
-An alum of Carleton College, Sam became a Broadie in 2021.
-Having previously worked on commercial healthcare IT software, he now develops internal and external-facing web tools for the Getz lab as a full-stack web engineer.
-Outside of work, he is a pianist and violinist who performs regularly with orchestras across greater Boston.
+An alum of Carleton College, Sam joined the Getz Lab in 2021.
+Having previously worked in the healthcare IT industry, he now maintains the lab's in-house workflow engine, wolF, to ensure that its computational analysis pipelines can run efficiently.
+He has also contributed to numerous internal and external-facing web tools that organize and showcase the lab's scientific output.

+Outside of work, Sam is a pianist, violinist and singer who performs regularly across the Northeast.